Quadratic-Insights/6sense/README.md

 # 6sense

-This is the unofficial custom template for the 6sense engagement platform.
+This is the unofficial GTM custom template for the 6sense engagement platform.

 # Author